Days Countdown

 - To raise awareness about poverty in both local and global contexts.

-- To promote initiatives aimed at eradicating poverty.
+- To promote initiatives focused on poverty reduction.

-- To encourage dialogue and understanding about poverty-related issues.
+- To encourage open discussion about poverty-related challenges.

-- To emphasize the importance of human rights in poverty reduction.
+- To stress the role of human rights in reducing poverty.

 Global Participation and Impact

-The observance of this day sees participation from diverse groups including governments, non-governmental organizations, civil society, and marginalized communities.
-Events such as conferences, community activities, and awareness campaigns are organized worldwide to mobilize support for those affected by poverty.
-Special emphasis is given to the experiences of people living in poverty, highlighting their voices and advocating for their needs.
+The observance brings together governments, non-governmental organizations, civil society groups, and marginalized communities.
+Conferences, local gatherings, and awareness campaigns are organized worldwide to mobilize support for those affected by poverty.
+Particular attention is given to amplifying the perspectives of people living in poverty and advocating for policies that respond to their lived experiences.

 Statistics on Poverty